Terry Karl: Scholarship

+Karl uses political science methods and the legal concept of so-called command responsibility, to investigate human rights cases.
+She has worked as an expert witness in the United States, Europe, and Latin America.
+In these roles, she has provided testimony for the U.S. Department of Justice, the Department of Homeland Security, and various national courts in Latin America.

 Her research and testimonies were central in the case of the U’wa indigenous people in their successful and path-breaking 2002 lawsuit in Colombia against Occidental Petroleum.
 Other testimonies have helped to set important legal precedents, e.g., Karl was cited extensively in rulings that resulted in the first jury verdict in U.S. history against foreign military commanders living in the U.S. for murder and torture under the doctrine of command responsibility(Romagoza et al. v Garcia/Vides Casanova) and the first jury verdict in U.S. history finding commanders responsible for “crimes against humanity” under the doctrine of command responsibility (Chavez et al. v Carranza).
-Karl has presented hundreds of written to the U.S. Supreme Court, the U.S Attorney General, U.S. Circuit courts, and U.S. immigration courts for political asylum seekers.
+Karl has presented hundreds of written to the U.S. Supreme Court, the U.S. Attorney General, U.S. Circuit courts, and U.S. immigration courts for political asylum seekers.

-Transitions from Authoritarian Rule and Problems of Democratization: Karl’s most recent book on democratization, Extreme Inequality and State Capture: The Crisis of Democracy in the United States (in English, Spanish and Chinese, 2019), assesses the lessons from Latin America and elsewhere for the United States in the Trump era.
+Transitions from Authoritarian Rule and Problems of Democratization: Karl's most recent book on democratization, Extreme Inequality and State Capture: The Crisis of Democracy in the United States (in English, Spanish and Chinese, 2019), assesses the lessons from Latin America and elsewhere for the United States in the Trump era.
 She has published extensively on Latin American Politics, especially about the Andean oil countries and Central America.
 She extended her early work on transitions from authoritarian rule (and back) to problems of comparative democratization, first introducing the concepts of” pact-making,” “ modes of transitions” “electoralism”, and “hybrid regimes.”
 Her article with Philippe Schmitter, “What Democracy Is and Is Not,” is one of the most frequently cited in political science.
 Since 2019, she has been writing on problems of U.S. democracy.